mpjovanovich/raffle-tracker/README.md

 ## Project Structure

+This project folows a **monorepo** structure, where all source code for the various parts of the application are in a single repository.
 The project is organized into the following modules:

 ### API